Misioslav/expressvpn/README.md

 # ExpressVPN

-Container-based on [polkaned/expressvpn](https://hub.docker.com/r/polkaned/expressvpn) version.
+Container-based on [polkaned/expressvpn](https://github.com/polkaned/dockerfiles/tree/master/expressvpn) version.
 This is my attempt mostly to learn more about docker.

 ## TAGS

-Latest tag is based on `debian bullseye`.
+Latest tag is based on `debian bookworm`.
-It is possible to use `debian bookworm` base with `-bookworm` tags.
+It is possible to use `debian bullseye` base with `-bullseye` tags.
 Numbers in the tag corresponds to ExpressVPN version.

 ## PROTOCOL AND CIPHER